Chimurenga music

 Chimurenga music is a Zimbabwean popular music genre coined and popularized by Thomas Mapfumo.
-Chimurenga is a Shona-language word for liberation, which entered common use during the Rhodesian Bush War.
+Chimurenga is a Shona-language word for liberation, which entered common use during the Rhodesian Bush War (1964–1979).
 Mapfumo developed a style of music based on traditional Shona mbira music but played using modern electric instrumentation, with lyrics characterized by social and political commentary.

+Origin

+The name "Chimurange music" is derived from the Shona-language word chimurenga, meaning "liberation", which was commonly used during the 1964–1979 Rhodesian Bush War.
+The genre was created by the musician and political dissident Thomas Mapfumo.

+Style

+An instrument commonly used in chimurenga music is the mbira, a type of "thumb piano" with a wooden body and metal tines that are plucked to produce a sound.
+Contemporary chimurenga incorporates electric instruments such as bass and electric guitars.
+It includes percussive elements like hosho shakers and various drums.
+The music typically builds melodies on top of folk tunes, with a danceable, fast-paced beat.
+The vocals tend to be emotional and can involve a call-and-response element.